PaulSipos/rest-service/README.md

 # rest-service
-Java rest service build with gradle
+Java rest service build with gradle or maven